xrstf/github_exporter/README.md

 ![Grafana Screenshot](https://github.com/xrstf/github_exporter/blob/master/contrib/grafana/screenshot.png?raw=true)

-It uses GitHub's API v4 and tries its best to not exceed the request quotas, but fore large repositories (5k+ PRs) it's recommended to tweak the settings a bit.
+It uses GitHub's API v4 and tries its best to not exceed the request quotas, but for large repositories (5k+ PRs) it's recommended to tweak the settings a bit.

 ## Operation